openhab/org.openhab.binding.zwave/doc/mcohome/mh9co2wa_0_0.md

 ### Group 1: Notification

-sends report ever 30s when CO2 value above threshold Group 1 is for “Notification” purpose, which can add up to 5 Node ID.
-Device works in “Push” mode in “Notification Command Class”.
+sends report ever 30s when CO2 value above threshold

-When the detected CO2 value is higher than the setting value, the device will send a (CO2 Detected Event) report to the Group 1.
-And this report will keep sending every 30 sec until the detected value is lower than the setting value.

-Use “Notification Set” can set this unsolicited report; this function is default as “OFF”.
+<p&gtGroup 1 is for “Notification” purpose, which can add up to 5 Node ID.
+Device works in “Push” mode in “Notification Command Class”.</p&gt <p&gtWhen the detected CO2 value is higher than the setting value, the device will send a (CO2 Detected Event) report to the Group 1.
+And this report will keep sending every 30 sec until the detected value is lower than the setting value.</p&gt <p&gtUse “Notification Set” can set this unsolicited report; this function is default as “OFF”.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Gateway report

-CO2, Temperature and Humidity is reported when changed A gateway is suggested to associate with Group 2, which can support only one Node ID.
-The
+CO2, Temperature and Humidity is reported when changed
-gateway can ask for detected data any time.
-And the device will report to this associated device
-(gateway) when detected data changes:
-CO2: report when any change ≥50ppm“Multilevel sensor Report (CO2=0x11)”
-Temperature: report when any change≥ 0.5 “Multilevel ℃ sensor Report (Temp=0x01)”
-Humidity: report when any change≥ 2%“Multilevel sensor Report (Humidity=0x05)’
+<p&gtA gateway is suggested to associate with Group 2, which can support only one Node ID.
+The<br /&gtgateway can ask for detected data any time.
+And the device will report to this associated device<br /&gt(gateway) when detected data changes:<br /&gtCO2: report when any change ≥50ppm“Multilevel sensor Report (CO2=0x11)”<br /&gtTemperature: report when any change≥ 0.5 “Multilevel ℃ sensor Report (Temp=0x01)”<br /&gtHumidity: report when any change≥ 2%“Multilevel sensor Report (Humidity=0x05)’</p&gt

 Association group 2 supports 1 node.